apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/cluster-management/create-and-connect-a-redis-cluster.md

 :::note

 * In the production environment, it is not recommended to deploy all replicas on one node, which may decrease the cluster availability.
-* View more flags for creating a Redis cluster to create a cluster with customized specifications.
+* View more flags for creating a cluster to create a cluster with customized specifications.

   ```bash
   kbcli cluster create --help